Variational Zero-shot Multispectral Pansharpening

-Eq. (\ref{hrms-pan}) has a very concise and flexible form, which is similar to Brovey transform \cite{Brovey}.
+Eq. \eqref{hrms-pan} has a very concise and flexible form, which is similar to Brovey transform \cite{Brovey}.
 Only two components are included in this representation.
 The extended PAN $\hat{P}\in\R^{H\times W\times S}$ is constructed from the PAN and has the same size, especially the spatial resolution, as the HRMS.
 For example, $\hat{P}$ could be histogram-matched by the PAN and LRMS.
 We see that in this representation, $\hat{P}$ mainly provides spatial information for HRMS.
 However, since PAN only has one channel, $\hat{P}$ does not preserve consistent spectral information with $\X$.
-That is why we need a coefficient tensor $\G$ to balance the approximation.
-Following Eq. (\ref{hrms-pan}), the term $L_p$ can be formulated as
+That is why it needs a coefficient tensor $\G$ to balance the approximation.
+Theoretically, Eq. \eqref{hrms-pan} could always hold no matter what real relationship between $\X$ and $P$ is.
+Following Eq. \eqref{hrms-pan}, the term $L_p$ can be formulated as

-Let us take a closer look to Eq. (\ref{spe}).
-Suppose $\G$ is completely undetermined, $L_p$ obviously can not be used for optimization problem (\ref{pan-model}) because whatever $\X$ is, we can always set $\G=\X\oslash\hat{P}$ so that $L_p$ reaches its minimum value, i.e., zero.
+Let us take a closer look to Eq. \eqref{spe}.
+Suppose $\G$ is completely undetermined, $L_p$ obviously can not be used for problem (\ref{pan-model}) because whatever $\X$ is, we can always set $\G=\X\oslash\hat{P}$ so that $L_p$ reaches its minimum value, i.e., zero.
 In other words, $\X = \G \odot \hat{P}$, if without additional constraints, actually does not reveal effective image information about $\X$.
-Previously, in both CS-based, MRA-based and relevant VO-based methods, $\G$ should be preset and various ingenious approaches have been proposed.
-When $\G$ is determined by a certain method, we see that $\G\odot\hat{P}$ is a direct approximation to $\X$ and $L_p$ directly constrains the value of $\X$.
+Previously, in both CS-based \cite{Brovey,GS,GSA,BDSD,PRACS}, MRA-based \cite{HPF,Indusion,GLP,SFIM} and relevant VO-based methods \cite{VO+Net, LRTCFPan, SFNLR}, $\G$ should be preset and various ingenious approaches have been proposed.
+When $\G$ is determined by a certain method, we see that $\G\odot\hat{P}$ is a direct approximation to $\X$ and $L_p$ directly constrains $\X$.